rust-lang/rust-wiki-backup/Note-compiler-snapshots.md

     * Commit this change along with the completed `T` snapshot registration in `src/snapshots.txt`.
     * Push to Mozilla's `snap-stage3`
     * Wait for the tinderboxes to cycle as above and make a final entry in `src/snapshots.txt`, this time making an `S` entry as you would do for a compatible change.
-    * Commit this final snapshot registration, and push to `master`.
-If there have been changes on `master` in the meantime, _you must_ merge with them before pushing, _not_ rebase onto them.
+    * Commit this final snapshot registration, and push to `incoming`.
+If there have been changes on `incoming` in the meantime, _you must_ merge with them before pushing, _not_ rebase onto them.

 ## Local snapshots